-The payables to related parties were provided interest free, and there was no specified repayment date.
+The payables to related parties were interest free, and have no specified repayment date.

-18. Contingent liabilities
+19. Contingent liabilities

-The Company had no contingent liabilities as at 31 December 2022.
+The Company had no contingent liabilities as at 31 December 2023.

-19. Commitments
+20. Commitments

-The Company had no capital or other commitments as at 31 December 2022.
+The Company had no capital or other commitments as at 31 December 2023.

-20. Events after the reporting period
+21. Events after the reporting period

-There were no further material events after the reporting period, which have a bearing on the understanding of the financial statements.
+There were no material events after the reporting period, which have a bearing on the understanding of the financial statements.

-As explained in the geopolitical situation in Eastern Europe intensified on 24 February 2022, with the commencement of the conflict between Russia and Ukraine.
+As explained in note 17 the geopolitical situation in Eastern Europe intensified on 24 February 2022, with the commencement of the conflict between Russia and Ukraine.
 As at the date of authorising these financial statements for issue, the conflict continues to evolve as military activity proceeds and additional sanctions are imposed.